Sam Darnold

-Samuel Richard Darnold (born June 5, 1997) is an American football quarterback for the San Francisco 49ers of the National Football League (NFL).
-He played college football at USC, where he became the first freshman to win the Archie Griffin Award, and was selected third overall by the New York Jets in the 2018 NFL Draft.
-At age 21, he was the NFL's youngest opening-day starting quarterback since the AFL–NFL merger.
-Darnold served as the Jets' starter from 2018 to 2020 until he was traded to the Panthers in 2021.
+Samuel Richard Darnold (born June 5, 1997) is an American professional football quarterback for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the USC Trojans, becoming the first freshman to win the Archie Griffin Award.

+Darnold was selected third overall in the first round of the 2018 NFL draft by the New York Jets, where he spent his first three seasons.
+Due to injuries and inconsistent play, Darnold was traded to the Carolina Panthers, alternating as a starter and backup for two seasons, and spent one season as a backup with the San Francisco 49ers.
+He had a breakout year in 2024 with the Minnesota Vikings, leading them to the playoffs and earning Pro Bowl honors before joining the Seahawks the following season.

-Early life and education
+Early life

-Darnold was born in Dana Point, California on June 5, 1997.
-He started playing basketball when he was five years old.
+Darnold was born in Dana Point, California, on June 5, 1997.